 Here are some conscious changes I made.
 I:

-- Stopped making fun about Chess as a Sport (and stopped interacting with people that did)
+- Stopped making fun of Chess as a Sport (and stopped interacting with people that did)

-- Analysed my games with Grandmasters instead of drinking a beer with amateurs
+- Analyzed my games with Grandmasters instead of drinking a beer with amateurs

 - Interacted with ambitious sportspeople from different sports